-The heat took me by surprise as I arrived by taxi unsure of what to expect.
+The heat took me by surprise as I arrived in this popular beach destination and port city by taxi unsure of what to expect.

-When I landed in Cartagena from Medellín I had a feeling I was going to love the vibe.
-What’s more to love than culture and history fused into one.
+When I landed in Cartagena from Medellín I knew I was going to love the vibe!
+What’s more to love than culture and history fused into one?

 Old Town Cartagena, Colombia

 Not only is Cartagena de Indias one of the most visited cities in Colombia but it is also Colombia’s 5th largest city – it’s a cultural gem.